nventive/PromptVault/README.md

 - **Windows**: `%APPDATA%\Code\User\prompts`
 - **Linux**: `~/.config/Code/User/prompts`

-You can override this by setting a custom path in `promptsSync.customPath`.
+You can override this by setting a custom path in `promptVault.customPath`.

 ### Multiple Repository Configuration